LudvigDillen/FACT_for_PCMC/README.md

 ## Description
 This project is the code-base for FACT.
 Given two point clouds, and an estimated rigid transformation between the point cloud, FACT predicts the registration quality of the alignment.

 The abstract of the paper: "We present FACT, a method for predicting alignment quality (i.e., registration error) of registered lidar point cloud pairs.
-This is useful e.g. for quality assurance in large, automatically registered 3D models.
+This is useful, e.g., for quality assurance in large, automatically registered 3D models.
 FACT extracts local features from a registered pair and processes them with a point transformer-based network to predict a misalignment class.
-We generalize prior work that study binary alignment classification of registration errors, by recasting it as multinomial misalignment classifi- cation.
+We generalize prior work that study binary alignment classification of registration errors, by recasting it as multinomial misalignment classification.
 To achieve this, we introduce a custom regression-by-classification loss function that combines the cross-entropy and Wasserstein losses, and demonstrate that it outperforms both direct regression and prior binary classification.
 FACT successfully classifies point-cloud pairs registered with both the classical ICP and GeoTransformer, while other choices, such as standard point-cloud-quality metrics and registration residuals are shown to be poor choices for predicting misalignment.
 On a synthetically perturbed point-cloud task introduced by the CorAl method, we show that FACT achieves substantially better performance than CorAl.
 Finally, we demonstrate how FACT can assist experts in correcting misaligned point-cloud maps.
 Our code will be made publicly available."

 Good sources for this project is the paper with the name: "FACT: Multinomial Misalignment Classification for Point Cloud Registration" (not publically available yet) and this [master thesis](https://liu.diva-portal.org/smash/get/diva2:1803604/FULLTEXT01.pdf).